 With outright purchase, both the ownership and the title of the vehicles are held by the individual or company buying the vehicle.

-Finance lease is the second most popular funding system used by companies to acquire cars and LCV’s fleets, with 18% penetration.
+Finance lease is the second most popular funding system used by companies to acquire car and LCV fleets, with 19% penetration.

 It is however, the most popular method for the acquisition of heavy trucks and trailers.